 - Insurance Protection

 - Delta Sky Club Airport Lounges Reduced Rate at $29

 - Earning 1 mile per dollar spent on every purchase

 Con’s of the Card that I Learned Over Two Years

 - First year was free but last year I paid $95 to renew it

 - American Express is not widely accepted around the world

-As you can see I only have two cons for having this card because I really enjoyed having this card.
+As you can see I only have two cons for having this card because I really enjoyed having this card and benefited from it in many ways.
 American Express also has great offers that will double, triple or even give five miles per dollar spent on certain promotional offers like from Nike, AirBnb, Lyft, and much more.

 Should You Apply?
 Particularly as a Student